palazzem/shoshin/README.md

 Set up the necessary environment variables in the newly created `.env` file.
 All variables in there are required for the project to run.
 You can see all available settings in the `shoshin/conf/settings.py` module.

-Example of a `.env`` file:
+Example of a `.env` file:
 ```bash
 OPENAI_API_KEY=<insert-your-openai-api-key-here>
 ```

-Finally, start required services to run Milvus vector database:
+Finally, start required services to run Milvus vector database and PostgreSQL:

 ```bash
 docker-compose up -d